clk-project/clk/README.md

 long.
 The main developer already has several hundreds of custom commands written with clk, so the main feature are now quite stable.

+Also take a look at a [click project 101](https://konubinix.eu/braindump/fcfaaefc-1cd7-4181-a042-6665e9a49228?title=click_project_101) made by one of the authors about click-project.

 # Why?

 * This is very related to *argparse*.
 Why not just use *argparse*?